makyo/writing/work/claw17/disappearance.md

 I can't figure out how to work my voice, so I just continue to moan and sob as the coyote helps get my skirt untangled and my limbs out from under me.
 She slips her paws up under my arms and starts to lift.

 "N-nnn," I manage and clutch at her arms --- far too tightly, if her posture is anything to go by.
+Too filled with anger and fear, too struck by a sense of impending death to control myself.

 She relents and settles back down, then gives into my tugging and slips her arms around my shoulders instead.
 There's a little uneven rocking motion as she slides her legs out from under her, and then she's drawing me in against her.

 I don't really know how long I stay like that.
 The only thing describing the passage of time is my sobbing.
 Aurora is a warm bulk against me, something to wrap my arms around, some bit of stability.
 She doesn't coo or shush, just rests her head against mine in silence.
 A kind, patient silence.
 A silence with no expectations.

-Eventually, I run out of sobs, and settle into a more normal, calm sort of crying.
+Eventually, I run out of sobs, and settle into a gentle, almost calm sort of crying.
 Aurora gives me a bit more time before carefully leaning back. letting our arms slip from the embrace at least enough so that she can look at me.
 Her smile's kind, rather than pitying.
 "Come on, let's get you up, okay?"

-My joints are loose hinges.
+My joints are loose hinges, too well oiled.
 Finding a way to be upright without wobbling onto the floor again proves difficult.
 It takes a few tries, but I eventually wind up with my butt parked against the edge of the bar, shoulders leaning forward to maintain my grip on Aurora.
-I'm loath to let go of her, so it take another fumbling second for me to find a way to do so.
+I'm loath to let go of her, so it takes another fumbling second for me to find a way to do so.

 "Sorry," I croak.

-She shakes her head and steps away from me.
+She shakes her head and rests her paws on my shoulders.
 Once she's sure I'm steady, she steps away and grabs a plastic to-go cup from beneath the bar and fills it at the sink.
-She grabs one of my paws and guides my fingers around the cup, making sure I'm holding on before she lets go.
+She takes one of my paws in hers and guides my fingers around the cup, making sure I'm holding on before she lets go.
 "Drink.
 You cried yourself empty."

 I nod and sip at the water.
 It feels too full in my mouth.
 It slides around like oil.
 I swallow, and realize how thirsty I truly am.
-I finish the last of the cup in one go.
+I finish the rest of the cup in one go.

 Aurora, meanwhile, finishes closing up; all that was left was her table, so there's just two chairs to put up.

-I fill my cup from the tap and straighten up, trying to dispel the wobbliness in my hips and knees.
+I fill my cup from the tap and straighten up, trying to dispel the wobbliness in my hips and knees, to shake off the dark sense of panic.
 "Thanks Aurora, you didn't have to--"

-"But you're in no shape to," the coyote laughs.
+"But you're in no shape to," the coyote cuts me off, laughing.
 She tucks her book and papers back in her bag and slips back behind the bar again.
 Shrugging her bag's strap up further, she snakes an arm around my back.
 "Let's get you home, though, okay?
 You good to walk?"

 "Mmhm.
 I can take the bus, though.
 Don't need to walk."